 Since their origin, Offshore Banks, tended to be unfairly portrayed by both media and the home jurisdictions alike.
 The accusations have ranged from tax evasion to money laundering.
 But careful examination of the true purpose of Offshore Banking Accounts, and an unbiased examination of where illicit funds are truly held or “laundered,” sheds light on the situation.
 Other false accusations have centered around criticism of unsafe environments, poor regulation, etc.

 Again, these could not be farther from the truth.
-Most Offshore Bank Account jurisdictions of any repute have very sophisticated, stable banking regulations, and because it is in their best interest to attract and keep depositors, these regulations are geared towards meeting the needs of the depositor.
+Most Offshore Bank Account jurisdictions of any repute have very sophisticated, stable banking regulations.
+This is because it is in their best interest to attract and keep depositors.
+The authorities gear these regulations towards meeting the needs of the depositor.
 Many of these jurisdictions rely on foreign capital held in their banks as their primary economic factor, and as their only source of foreign investment.

 What is Offshore Banking?

 The more popular offshore jurisdictions often provide a substantial decrease in tax liability.
 Whereas, those in some countries, such as the US that taxes its citizens on worldwide income.
 For our purposes here we will focus only on those proven to provide quantifiable benefits as outlined above.
 These Offshore banks can be located in actual island-states such as the Caymans or Channel Islands.
 Alternatively, they can be in landlocked countries such as Switzerland.
 Switzerland has been a tax haven for over a hundred years – and longer than the island nations.

 As mentioned in our opening paragraph, there are a number of misconceptions and myths associated with offshore bank accounts in these offshore financial centers… Are Offshore Banks the Haven of Money Launderers and Criminals?
 Read the banking myths section on this website for more information.
 In this article, we have additional information on Offshore Bank Account Myths that should be taken into consideration.